Planning and budgeting against baseline performance

 How to do this in Rockerbox:

 - Using the UI: within a given channel or tactic, filter down to more granular details to reveal placements that are over or underperforming compared to your benchmark.
 Across channels, filter for multiple channels and increase the budget on high performers, or decrease budget on low performers

-- Using Rockerbox Reporting: compare baseline performance both within and across channels by pivoting the data, filtering for desired channels, and comparing performance against a benchmark.
+- Using Rockerbox Reporting: compare baseline performance both within and across channels by filtering for desired channels and comparing performance against a benchmark.

 3. Determining Optimal Budgets per Funnel Position (Top vs Bottom of Funnel):